stephanenicolas/boundbox/README.md

 Summary
 -------

-BoundBox API is quite simple.
+BoundBox's API is quite simple.
 Indeed in has no API at all, just a set of conventions to access the inner structure of an `Object`.

 BoundBox offers the following advantages over alternative technologies :
-* don't pollute your API under tests.
+* it doesn't pollute your API under tests.
 Just code clean, don't change anything for testing even not a visibility modifier.
 * objects under tests will be accessed using reflection, and this access will be checked at compile time (unlike using pure reflection or WhiteBox from PowerMock).
 * all fields, constructors and methods, even those defined in super classes are accessible.
 For instance, it allows to access `foo.super.super.a`.

-BoundBox has been designed for systems that are hard to tests.
-For instance, you will find a sample that shows how to test an Android activity pretty easily.

 Quality of code
 ---------------

 BoundBox is heavily tested to ensure its quality.
 It uses both unit and integration tests and it is placed under continuous integration.
 It also integrates checkstyle, findbugs, PMD to increase its robustness.
+Lombok is used to decrease th amount of code.

 License
 -------